ml-w/pytorch_mri_hnn_node/notes.md

 ask about centroid issue - different each slice / huge risk of losing part of the node ask about the merge nodes criteria as well - 13x to 6x - class imbalance

-1099 min distance 57 check why fried

-cli for the prgms
+1099 min distance 57 check why fried change the 3 slides to that slide and nearby slides cli for the prgms